Machine Gun Kelly (musician): G-Eazy

 Baker's feud with G-Eazy began after the end of G-Eazy's relationship with Halsey, when photographs of Baker and Halsey together surfaced.
 On July 18, 2018, G-Eazy revealed that he had bleached his hair blond, which Baker alleged on Twitter was in an attempt to look like him.
 On August 30, 2018, G-Eazy released the diss track "Bad Boy" against Baker, who responded the next day in a freestyle performed for Hot 97.
 The same day, Baker tweeted side-by-side photos of the two, with the caption "I fucked his girl now he looks like me this shit overbearing".
 In the track "Killshot", Eminem defended G-Eazy and the two ended the feud in April 2019, through what NME described as an "intervention by Eminem".
+In October 2019, G-Eazy stated that Kid Cudi squashed the feud.

 Corey Taylor

-In 2021, Baker engaged in a feud with Slipknot frontman Corey Taylor after being alluded to in an interview where Taylor stated: "I hate all new rock for the most part — well, the artists who failed in one genre and decided to go rock.
-And I think he knows who he is, but that’s another story."
+In 2021, Baker engaged in a feud with Slipknot frontman Corey Taylor after being alluded to in an interview where Taylor stated: "I hate all new rock for the most part – well, the artists who failed in one genre and decided to go rock.
+And I think he knows who he is, but that's another story."
 At Riot Fest in September 2021, Baker and Slipknot were scheduled to play on the same day and time, albeit on different stages.
 Baker took the opportunity to respond to Taylor's comments, beginning his set by asking the crew to light the crowd so he could "see who chose to be here instead of with all the old weird dudes with masks."
-He later insulted the band again by stating, "You wanna know what I’m really happy that I'm not doing?
-Being 50 years old, wearing a fuckin’ weird mask on a fuckin’ stage, talking shit."
+He later insulted the band again by stating, "You wanna know what I'm really happy that I'm not doing?
+Being 50 years old, wearing a fuckin' weird mask on a fuckin' stage, talking shit."

-Later on, Baker revealed on Twitter that Taylor was originally meant to feature on "Can't Look Back", a song for Tickets to My Downfall, but the collaboration did not come to fruition because Baker thought the verse was "fucking terrible" and accused Taylor of being bitter about not being featured on the album.
-Taylor responded to the tweet by sharing screenshots of emails between himself and Travis Barker, producer of Tickets to My Downfall, that showed he was the one who respectfully declined to appear on the track due to creative differences.
-In response, Baker stated that he had simply wanted Taylor to rewrite his verse, reiterating his previous assertion that it was "really bad."
+Later on, Baker revealed on Twitter that Taylor was originally meant to feature on "Can't Look Back", a song for the deluxe edition of Tickets to My Downfall, but the collaboration did not come to fruition because Baker thought the verse was "fucking terrible" and accused Taylor of being bitter about not being featured on the album.

 Taylor later addressed the feud during a fan Q&A in January 2022 where he claimed that Baker had started it.
 He went on to insult Baker's change in musical direction and told him to "suck every inch of my dick."

-In July 2022, Baker admitted in his Life in Pink documentary that he regretted his feud with Taylor and wished that both of them handled the situation better instead of acting "ridiculous."
+In July 2022, Baker admitted in his Life in Pink documentary that he regretted his feud with Taylor and wished that both of them handled the situation better instead of acting "ridiculous".
+In 2023, Taylor also expressed remorse regarding the feud they had, even clarifying that the two singers have a lot in common, saying: "He and I are very similar in certain ways.
+Which, shock and awe.
+Big-mouth singers.
+We are big-mouth singers".